 Before Your Trip

 Many travel insurance policies offer coverage for repatriation (sending home) of remains.
-As you and your travel companion consider other travel insurance needs, think about the expense of flying your remains home and look into purchasing a travel insurance policy that covers this situation.
+Consider the expense of flying your remains home and look into purchasing a travel insurance policy with repatriation coverage.

 Make copies of your passport before you travel abroad.
-Leave a copy with a friend or family member at home and bring a copy with you.
+Leave a copy with a friend or family member and bring a copy with you.
 Ask your travel companion to do the same.
-If your travel companion dies, having his or her passport information at hand will help local authorities and your country's diplomatic agents work with you and with the next of kin.
+If your travel companion dies, having passport information will help local authorities and your country's diplomatic agents work with you and with the next of kin.

-If you have chronic health issues, consult with your doctor before you travel.
-With your doctor, decide which activities will be best for you and which you should avoid.
+If you have chronic health issues, consult with your doctor before you travel to determine which activities will be best for you and which you should avoid.
 Make a list of your health concerns and the medications you take and carry the list with you.
 If the worst should happen, your travel companion may need to give this list to local authorities.

 During Your Trip